tcler/tcl-woof/readme.md

 Woof! - Web Oriented Object Framework - is an open-source, platform and server-independent, web application framework written in the Tcl programming language.
-It is intended to be easy to install and deploy, simple to understand and customize, and embeddable into other applications.
+It is intended to be easy to install and deploy, simple to understand and customize, and embedable into other applications.

 * Platform independent (requires Tcl 8.6)